-At the end of a narrow country lane (and not blessed with to many parking spaces), this is a miniature park these days.
-An enclosed spring (which would be the well proper) feeds a short underground stream, this in turn bursting through a gateway of stone, and then winding past a bronze statue of Brigid herself.
+At the end of a narrow country lane (and not blessed with too many parking spaces), this is a miniature park these days.
+An enclosed spring (which would be the well proper) feeds a short underground stream, this, in turn, bursting through a gateway of stone and then winding past a bronze statue of Brigid herself.
 Bearing a crosier, wearing a cross, sporting a perm and holding a flame.
 Take the crosses away and you might be at a pagan site of worship.
 Which the well might indeed have been, well before Patrick (or Palladius) ever darkened Irish doorsteps, on a mission from God.

 Surviving Folk Religion

 Even today, a strange mixture of conventional Christian worship and folk customs mark this place - you are encouraged to say prayers at the stations (actually stones marking the underground stream) by a sign.
 But this is far less obvious than the offerings or tokens tied to a tree near the well.
 Offerings to the saint, or the genius loci.